 8. Where to Look

-You can’t go wrong staring directly down the barrel of the camera but if this feels daunting or makes you uneasy a safe bet is looking about 2 inch. above the camera.
+You can’t go wrong staring directly down the barrel of the camera but if this feels daunting or makes you uneasy a safe bet is looking about 2 inches. above the camera.

 9. Mark your Spot